French minister hits back at "unfair" Roma criticism

-He asked that Ms Pillay "look at the issue and stop condemning the one country in Europe who has kept asking the EU to mobilise itself on this".'Not aware'
+He asked that Ms Pillay "look at the issue and stop condemning the one country in Europe who has kept asking the EU to mobilise itself on this".

 On Sunday, human rights groups accused France of discrimination after the media published a government memo on illegal immigrants which specifically mentions Roma camps as a "priority".

 The order, dated 5 August, was sent from the Interior Ministry to regional police chiefs.

 "Three hundred camps or illegal settlements must be cleared within three months, Roma camps are a priority," it said.

 "It is therefore up to prefects in every part of the country to undertake... a systematic approach of dismantling illicit camps, as a priority those of the Roma," the circular says.